SorcRR/music-library/README.md

 ### `npm install`

-This install the neccesary node modules required to run the app.
+This installs the neccesary node modules required to run the app.

 ## Running the project: